-Activities to raise awareness and improve understanding of ESG issues also continue.
-Workshops, seminars, and communities of practice for experts aim to involve employees at various levels to encourage them to take responsibility for environmental, social and governance impacts.
-In relation to ESG topics, a new internal communication project has been created.
+Activities for the entire Group to raise awareness and improve understanding of ESG issues also continue.
+Workshops, seminars, and communities of practice for experts aim to involve bank and company employees at various levels to encourage them to take responsibility for Environmental, Social and Governance impacts.